Rita Ora Looks Fierce In Low-Cut Animal Print Dress

 “Girl on fire.
 Serving a look as always,” a fifth follower commented adding a flame emoji.

-While she was in Dubai, Ora performed at a concert, which The Inquisitr reported last week.
-The “Let You Love Me” songstress wore a barely-there denim garment that had tassels hanging off of it and pearls and jewels embroidered all over.
+While she was in Dubai, Rita performed at a concert, as The Inquisitr reported last week.
+The “Let You Love Me” songstress wore a barely-there denim garment with tassels hanging off and pearls and jewels embroidered all over.
 She paired the look with chunky heels and sported her blond locks down.

 Throughout this year, she has been promoting her second studio album, Phoenix.

-Rita isn’t only conquering the world of music but also fashion.
+Rita isn’t only conquering the world of music, but also fashion.
 She recently dropped her own clothing line with German fashion brand Escada.

 “I can’t believe the day is nearly here!!
 I’ve been keeping this a secret with @escadaofficial for what seems like forever but it’s almost time for my #ESCADAxRITAORA collection,” she announced.